 At Coastal Pillai teaches Core courses in Literature and Culture and multiple upper division and graduate courses offered by the English department.
 She is an avid traveler and has lived in multiple countries.
 Most recently, she has led study abroad programs to the UK and France.
 As Coordinator of AHGEP, Pillai is invested in developing an environment of active global and cultural learning at Coastal, so students at the university can participate in and contribute to interdisciplinary projects that simultaneously address world questions and foster principles of active and conscientious global collaboration.

-Richard Aidoo is Assistant Professor of Politics and adviser for Global Studies at the Department of Politics and Geography.
+Richard Aidoo is Assistant Professor in the Department of Politics.
 He holds a Ph.D. in political science (international relations and comparative politics) from Miami University of Ohio.
 Aidoo teaches introduction to world politics, contemporary African politics, and international political economy.
 He also teaches a special topics course in political science that incorporates the themes and activities of the International Student Festival in Trondheim (ISFiT), Norway.
 His current research focuses on the varied impacts of the expanding role of China in the changing political economies of African states.
 Aidoo has published in different academic journals, and he is also the author of a collection of op-eds on Sino-Africa relations.